pookleblinky/apocalyptic-vignettes/readme.md

-# Apocalyptic Vignettes, a zombie apocalypse RPG.
+# Apocalyptic Vignettes, a zombie/BLIT apocalypse RPG.

 You play yourself, with what you have on you right this moment, just as the world starts to fall apart.